MedSafe® Collection Receptacles placed in communities for proper drug disposal

 MedSafe combines a stainless-steel collection receptacle with a removable prepaid shipback inner liner.
 When the inner liner fills, authorized persons can safely remove the liner from the collection receptacle, seal it, and return it via common carrier.
 Inner lines are treated by incineration, rendering the pharmaceuticals non-retrievable per the DEA's destruction standard.

-MedSafe is designed for long-term care facilities (LTCF), licensed law enforcement, and drug treatment centers, as well as retail pharmacies and hospitals and clinics with on-site pharmacies.
+MedSafe is designed for long-term care facilities (LTCF), licensed law enforcement, and narcotic treatment centers, as well as retail pharmacies and hospitals and clinics with on-site pharmacies.

 38-Gallon MedSafe is ideal for facilities, such as retail pharmacies, that generate larger amounts of pharmaceutical waste from ultimate users.
 MedSafe increases foot traffic for retail pharmacies by providing a much-needed service to the community.